NickelOw1/ChessBot/README.md

 /daily command sends request to lichess.org/api and renders a daily puzzle
 /puzzle command uses an [Api](https://rapidapi.com/KeeghanM/api/chess-puzzles/details) to get a random puzzle from lichess.org database

+## /continue
+/continue command just resends message with your last game so you can continue it